Which is very difficult to take a decent picture of

-There’s also a few simple puzzle pages and facts pages.
+There’s also a few puzzle and hobby pages.
 Apparently some later “Uncle Dick Annuals” had lots of puzzle pages you could solve, cut out and send in for prizes, though the ones in this annual (and almost every other in British comics history!) are just for fun.

 Finally, there’s some poems, with wonderful illustrations, and nice calligraphy on the writing, too.
 It may even have been drawn onto the original artwork, rather than printed later.

-Of course, the main Pip, Squeak and Wilfred strip was appearing in the Daily Mirror, from 1921 to 1924 it was appearing in it’s own Saturday supplement, initially of four pages (though I should think the other three were other strips!), but gradually reduced to three pages, and later two.
-Though even in the 50′s, the Mirror had a strip on nearly every page – today, of course, they are all crammed together in a tiny section next to the horoscopes.
+Of course, the main Pip, Squeak and Wilfred strip was appearing in the Daily Mirror.
+From 1921 to 1924 it was given it’s own Saturday supplement, initially of four pages (though I should think the other three pages contained the Mirror’s other strips!), but this was later reduced to three pages, then two.
+In the 50′s, the Mirror had spread it’s comic strips across almost every page of the paper, though more recently they have all been crammed together, next to the horoscopes.

-The strip had a tremendous cultural impact at the time – more than any British made comic strip could hope for today – even becoming the nickname for the three medals the “old contemptibles” and Kitchener’s volunteers received for surviving the whole First World War.
+The strip had a tremendous cultural impact during the interwar period, more than any British made comic strip could hope for today.
+It even became the nickname for the three medals the “old contemptibles” and Kitchener’s volunteers received for surviving the whole First World War.
 In addition, three RAF training aircraft of the interwar period were named Pip, Squeak and Wilfred, as were some armoured cars in service in Iraq.
 Handley-Page also named their HP39 aircraft “Gugnunc” in Wilfred’s honour, and a small operation to mine the Norwegian coast in 1940 was codenamed “Operation Wilfred”.

 Also showing how Pip, Squeak and Wilfred occupied a whole page of the paper in 1928!

 More importantly, and recorded on a double-page spread in the Gravett & Stanbury Great British Comics book, was the establishment of a huge fanclub called the Wilfredian League of Gugnuncs, or W.L.O.G.
 This was organised into “Burrows” and “Warrens”, and at one pointed counted thousands of members throughout the Empire and wider world.
 The W.L.O.G. had special badges, and a number of rules encouraging “Gugnuncliness”.
-These included being kind to animals, championing children younger than yourself, and never eating rabbit!
-There was even a blue-and-gold enamel badge available.
+These included being kind to animals, protecting younger children, and never eating rabbit!
+There was even a blue-and-gold enamel badge for club members to wear.

-The height of the W.L.O.G. came on the 14th of April 1928, when eight thousand members of the club flocked to the Albert Hall for a mass celebration, an “apperance” by the characters and even a live performance of the club’s song, The Gugnunc Chortle, on BBC Radio.
+The W.L.O.G. reached it’s height on the 14th of April 1928, when eight thousand members of the club flocked to the Albert Hall for a mass celebration, an “appearance” by the characters and even a live performance of the club’s song, The Gugnunc Chortle, on BBC Radio.
 This can also be found in the book, and goes:

 Gug!
 Gug!
 Nunc!
 Nunc!